 This module aims to inform research, inquiry and communication through development of geographical skills and provide you with increased professional and subject specific understanding.
 It will also introduce you to Geographical Information Systems (GIS) and key methods of data and database management.

 The aim of this module is to facilitate your understanding and evaluation of processes in global environments through an international field class examining, recording, interpreting and evaluating field evidence in a range of natural and anthropogenic landscapes.
-It will also provide an opportunity to identify the diversity of culture in the wider international context.
-You will be able to develop an understanding of spatial and temporal variation and themes around sustainability across geographical studies.
+It also provides an opportunity to identify the diversity of culture in the wider international context.
+You will develop an understanding of spatial and temporal variation and themes around sustainability across geographical and environmental studies.

 Project Design and Management